shivani384/ChessProject/README.md

  a new file movement.mjs has been introduced which contains the differnt movements of piece  with given stepsize on the basic of which different Pieces file changes;

+package.json changed also.

- es6 module approach import is used  in place of require;
+In es6 module approach import is used  in place of require;
+and change the extension of file from .js to .mjs

 for running the code use command: npm start

+a sample input of "E5 Queen" will run and give the output accordingly.

 for running test use command:
-npm test   (some es6 issue  arises)
+npm test   (some es6 issue  arises file might not run)